jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-4/chapter-1d.md

 - Wealth consisted in gold and silver
 Those metals could be brought into a country only through the balance of trade or by exporting a bigger value of rude produce than it imported.

-It thus became necessary for the political economy to= reduce foreign imports for home consumption as much as possible increase the domestic exports as much as possible
+It thus became necessary for the political economy to: reduce foreign imports for home consumption as much as possible increase the domestic exports as much as possible
-Its two great engines for enriching the country were= Restraints on importation
+Its two great engines for enriching the country were:
+Restraints on importation
 Encouragements to exportation